Novo Nordisk (NVO) Gains But Lags Market: What You Should Know

-Heading into today, shares of the drugmaker had gained 7.3% over the past month, outpacing the Medical sector's gain of 1.74% and the S&P 500's loss of 1.27% in that time.
+Coming into today, shares of the drugmaker had gained 4.32% in the past month.
+In that same time, the Medical sector lost 1.32%, while the S&P 500 gained 0.19%.

 Wall Street will be looking for positivity from Novo Nordisk as it approaches its next earnings report date.
-The company is expected to report EPS of $1.35, up 56.98% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $8.21 billion, up 32.95% from the year-ago period.
+On that day, Novo Nordisk is projected to report earnings of $1.34 per share, which would represent year-over-year growth of 55.81%.
+Meanwhile, our latest consensus estimate is calling for revenue of $8.21 billion, up 32.95% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Novo Nordisk.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Novo Nordisk.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.77% lower.
-Novo Nordisk is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.83% lower.
+Novo Nordisk is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Novo Nordisk has a Forward P/E ratio of 37.62 right now.
-Its industry sports an average Forward P/E of 14.3, so we one might conclude that Novo Nordisk is trading at a premium comparatively.
+Valuation is also important, so investors should note that Novo Nordisk has a Forward P/E ratio of 37.33 right now.
+For comparison, its industry has an average Forward P/E of 14.57, which means Novo Nordisk is trading at a premium to the group.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 183, putting it in the bottom 28% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 166, which puts it in the bottom 35% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.